Select your language

 Professional learning comes in many shapes and forms, from everyday learning experiences such as discussions with colleagues, to formal qualifications.
 Your PLP gives you a space to capture these experiences quickly and easily.

 You may already have lots of information saved in different places and in different formats.
 You can add all of this quickly and easily to your PLP either by using the upload tool, or using the Pebblepocket app.
-Our short guide shows you how to access and use the app.
+This short video shows how easy it is to use the app to capture your experiences and reflect upon them.

 If you have files already saved in Google Drive or Dropbox, you can connect your PLP to those accounts.